Language selection

 Laws and regulations

-Canada’s laws and regulations help to ensure our whales and marine mammals can still be enjoyed, but at a safe distance.
+Canada’s laws and regulations help ensure whales and marine mammals can still be enjoyed, but at a safe distance.
+Approaching marine mammals too quickly, coming too close or making too much noise can disturb, stress or even harm these wonderful creatures who call our waters home.

 Species at Risk Act